Obyl/InspireTechProgram/README.md

 ## Downloading
 You are more than welcome to download the source code.
-If you're just interested in the already-built program, I've included an executable jar file in this main directory.
+If you're just interested in the already-built program, I've included an executable jar file in the "build" folder.